Unidata/netcdf/NUG/guide.md

 format dataset can incur the same expense as copying the dataset.
 For a more extensive discussion see \ref file_structure_and_performance.

-\section differences_atts_vars Differences between Attributes and Variables
+\section nug_differences_atts_vars Differences between Attributes and Variables

 In contrast to variables, which are intended for bulk data, attributes are intended for ancillary data, or information about the data.
 The